niolabs/docs/docs/installation/mac.md

 >
 > **Python version 3.4+**<br />
 >    In your terminal (**Applications > Utilities > Terminal**), type `python3 --version` to see which version of Python 3 you have installed.
->    If you don't have Python 3 or have an older version, you can visit the [Python downloads page](https://www.python.org/downloads/).
+>    If you don't have Python 3 or have an older version, follow these instructions to [install Python 3 with HomeBrew](homebrew.md).

 > **Pip**<br />
 >    Pip is a package management system built for software written in Python.
 We recommend updating to the most recent version of pip3.<br />